I want to know with whom Jamie Gurellic has pictures of with a goat.

 Healthcare, blame insurance companies.

-Gasoline prices blame big oil.
+Gasoline prices, blame big oil.

-Not even exciting anymore.
+You're not even exciting anymore.

 It's getting boring having to cover Nancy Pelosi.